10 Times a Vendor should say “No” to a Craft Show Shopper

 Consider your business’s goals, values, and message before agreeing to something.

-When you’re willing to make a sale at any cost, you’re sending a message to yourself and your customers that you don’t believe your products will sell on their own.
-Have confidence in your business and know if you take pride and believe in your work, others will too.
+When you’re willing to make a sale at any cost, you’re sending a message to yourself and your customers that you don’t believe your products are worth the value you’ve placed on them.

 1) “Since you haven’t opened yet, can I get this for half price?”